Who was Athaliah, the wicked Queen?

 Athaliah takes command

 Such a thing had never been done before.
-Women might influence politics, but they had never ruled in their own right (see at right the photograph of Prime Minister Margaret Thatcher, whose power also outraged male politicians).
+Women might influence politics, but they had never ruled in their own right (Margaret Thatcher’s power also outraged male politicians).

 Who murdered Athaliah’s grandchildren?